-Diabetes is the fifth deadliest disease in the USA.
+Diabetes is the fifth deadliest disease in the USA, as reported by Skyridge Medical Center.
 According to ADA (American Diabetic Association) 23.8 million people in USA suffer from diabetes i.e. almost 8 % of the total population of USA.
 Not only in USA, but all over the world there is an increased number of diabetic cases.
 In India, there are 25 million diabetic cases and unfortunately India

 ranks as the largest diabetic populated country.
 Statistically every fifth diabetic in the world is an Indian.